-GM Shakhriyar Mamedyarov (2767) is a world class chess player, having been ranked as high as #4 in the world in classical chess.
-He is currently ranked #4 in the world in rapid.
+GM Shakhriyar Mamedyarov (2767) is a world class chess player, having been ranked as high as #3 in the world in classical chess.
+He is also one of the top players in the world in blitz chess.
 He is a former World Junior Champion (2003 and 2005) and was the 2013 World Rapid Champion.
 He was a participant in the 2011 Candidates Tournament for the right to play for the World Chess Championship, where he made it to the quarter finals.
-The San Jose Hackers and BayAreaChess are very proud to have him join our team!
+The San Jose Hackers and BayAreaChess are very proud to have him on our team!

 GM Rauf Mamedov (2688) Born in Baku, Azerbaijan, Mamedov started playing chess at the age of seven.
-In 2004, he became a Grandmaster (GM), following his victory during international tournament in Dubai.
+In 2004, he became a Grandmaster (GM), following his victory during an international tournament in Dubai.
 Mamedov won the Corsica Masters blitz tournament in 2011, and in 2015, won the prestigious European Blitz Chess Championship in Minsk.
 He has been ranked as high as #6 in the world in blitz and we are proud to have him as a member of Bay Area Chess and the San Jose Hackers.

 GM Daniel Naroditsky (2642) is a Grandmaster currently living in Stanford, CA. He is a former World Youth Champion u/12 (2007), U.S. Junior Champion (2013), three-time U.S. Scholastic Champion, and author of two chess books.
 He was the 2014 recipient of the prestigious Samford Fellowship and is currently a student at Stanford University.
-He joined the BAC Coaching staff in June 2016 and now coaches the BAC Elite Team.
+He joined the BAC Coaching staff in June 2016 and coaches the BAC Elite Team.

-IM-elect Faik Aleskerov (2315) Currently living in San Jose, CA, he started his chess career at a young age (6), winning his first chess tournament among 10 year old school mates when he was just 6 years old.
+IM-elect Faik Aleskerov (2315) Currently living in San Jose,he started his chess career by winning his first chess tournament among 10 year old school mates when he was just 6 years old.
 Throughout his career, he has been known for his wild and sharp style in chess.
 He has participated and won numerous international tournaments.
-He is the three time winner of the Youth Chess Championship (ahead of famous GM like Radjabov, Mamedyarov, Gashimov) in Azerbaijan.
-Recently, he had joined the Texas Tech Chess team and became 2 times National Champion with Texas Tech.
+He is the three time winner of the Youth Chess Championship (ahead of famous GMs like Radjabov, Mamedyarov, Gashimov) in Azerbaijan.
+He was also a member of the Texas Tech University Chess team and became 2-time National Champion with Texas Tech.
 He was also the winner of the Pan American chess games 2013 (5.5 out 6).
 Ultimately, he earned an international master title in chess in 2012.

-NM Teemu Virtanen (2161) is a senior at the Bay Area's Piedmont Hills High School and a member of the BayAreaChess Elite Team.
-He is a 6 time Finnish Youth Champion and can solve any Rubik’s cube position in under 10 seconds.
+NM Teemu Virtanen (2301) is a graduate of the Bay Area's Piedmont Hills High School and a former member of the BayAreaChess Elite Team.
+He is 2017 Finnish National champion, 6 time Finnish Youth Champion and can solve any Rubik’s cube position in under 10 seconds.

-NM Christopher Yoo achieved the distinction of being the youngest NM in history at 9 years old and 11 months in November of 2016.
+NM Christopher Yoo (2302) achieved the distinction of being the youngest NM in history at 9 years old and 11 months in November of 2016.
 He is a member of the BAC Elite Team and we are proud to have him as part of the Hackers.

 Team Managers: Dr. Judit Sztaray and Abel Talamantez

-Dr. Judit Sztaray currently serves as the Executive Director of BayAreaChess and is a player, TD, and organizer of many state and national championship tournaments.
+Dr. Judit Sztaray serves as the Executive Director of BayAreaChess and is a player, TD, and organizer of many state and national championship tournaments.
 Her dedication and devotion to chess in the Bay Area is widely known and respected and she is excited to lead the San Jose Hackers into the PRO Chess League.
-Abel Talamantez serves as Deputy Director and Director of Enrichment, managing over 90 chess enrichment programs throughout the Bay Area.
+Abel Talamantez serves as Deputy Director and Director of Enrichment, managing over 100 chess enrichment programs throughout the Bay Area.
 Together, they work to promote chess as a sport, an art form, and an activity that has many benefits for the individual and community.